unicframework/docs/Introduction.md

   Application is main project directory that contains all your apps files urls, view, model, etc.

 #### App directory
   App directory contains model, view and urls file of your web application. your can create new apps like login, admin, news, blogs or any app that you want.
-Your app directory contains view, model and urls files.

 #### Templates directory
   Templates directory contains all your HTML template files.